Truths and Lies

 Janet explains, why she wrote Truths and Lies and why her short stories are different to others.

 After publishing my novel, On the Verge, I had several ideas for more stories set in Greece.
 None of these ideas would stretch to full sized novels, but I knew they would make an enjoyable collection of short stories.
 Moving my ideas on, the writing of each story was made all the more pleasurable by including some of the people (names changed) Peter and I met on our visits to Greece.
 I have expanded on their characters, and included some of their comments and opinions.
-In general, I have used my imagination as well as incorporating some of our experiences, whilst staying and walking in Greece.
+In general, I have used my imagination as well as incorporating a variety of our experiences, whilst staying and walking in Greece.

 Before I started writing, I decided the theme for each story would be based on truths, or lies, or a mix of the two.
 I also wanted to link the stories together, so the book would read continuously and not as stories entirely independent of each other.
 I achieved this by introducing minor characters, who may only get a short mention, and carrying them over into the next story where they take a key role.